Chip materials in microfluidics: a review

 SU-8 resin

 SU-8 is a negative photosensitive resin commonly used in the manufacture of microsystems.
 SU-8 resin is made of epoxy resin, propylene carbonate, triaryl-sulfonium initiator and an organic solvent.
 Due to its composition, SU-8 is therefore a highly viscous polymer which is spread over a thickness ranging from 1 micrometre to 2 millimetres and generally worked by photolithography.
-It is increasingly used for the manufacture of microchannels as it has excellent chemical stability against several acids and bases as well as high thermal stability.
+It is increasingly used for the manufacture of molds as it has excellent chemical stability against several acids and bases as well as high thermal stability.
 In addition, SU-8 is mechanically reliable, optically transparent and hydrophilic.
 These properties therefore make SU-8 a very attractive material for a wide range of applications such as microfluidic applications of course, but also for micro-optics, micromachining, packaging or analytical applications.

 Polyethylene glycol hydrogels or PEGs

 PEGs are hydrogels that offer significant advantages over other biomaterials.
-Indeed, PEGs are synthetic, allowing absolute control of mechanical properties such as modulus of elasticity and degradation rate, unlike natural biomaterials.
+Indeed, PEGs are synthetic allowing absolute control of mechanical properties such as modulus of elasticity and degradation rate, unlike natural biomaterials.
 This also means that PEG has less batch-to-batch variability compared to materials of natural origin.
-The chemical composition of these hydrogels make them highly hydrophilic, resistant to protein adsorption, and biocompatible.
+The chemical composition of these hydrogels makes them highly hydrophilic, resistant to protein adsorption, and biocompatible.
 There are a variety of chemical groups which can be incorporated into PEG macromers to facilitate polymerization and network crosslinking (acrylate, methacrylate, vinyl ether, norbornene, etc.) [Amy H et al. 2013 Chem J].